gordonguthrie/TheManual/docs/chapter2/how_built_in_synthdefs_are_loaded.md

 We know that the `spider-server` is special because it sits in `app/bin` and not `app/server/ruby/lib/sonicpi` like the rest of the ruby code.

-Spider has its own log in `~/.sonci-pi/logs` and if we look at them:
+Spider has its own log in `~/.sonci-pi/logs` and if we look at them we can figure out what's going on:

 ```
 Sonic Pi Spider Server booting...